-Combine sugar, egg whites, oil, milk/ lemon juice, vanilla extract, and eggs in a large bowl and beat with a hand mixer at a high speed until blended.
+Combine sugar, egg whites, oil, kefir, vanilla extract, and eggs in a large bowl and beat with a hand mixer at a high speed until blended.

 Add water and mashed sweet potatoes, beating at a low speed until blended together.

 Add flower mixture to sweet potato mixture and beat at a low speed just until combined (don’t over mix.)